 What to infuse

 An easy starting point is to look at what the big distillers are making and try to create your own version.
 For example, why not try oranges?
 Lemons and limes?
 Vanilla?
 Coffee?
 Once you start infusing, it’s easy to let the situation get out of hand.
 Just take a stroll through the produce section of any grocery store and you will find some easy options, and before long you will be leaping wild-eyed through the spice aisles and bulk food section, hungry for your next experiment.

-Whenever I infuse with oranges, I use the peel only.
-I skip the flesh and juice of the fruit.
+Whenever we infuse with oranges, we use the peel only.
+Skip the flesh and juice of the fruit.
 You can obviously use whole slices if you wish, but the essential oils contained in the zest will contribute flavor and color without watering down the vodka.
-Using just a single fresh orange or two is plenty to flavor a 750 ml bottle.
+Using the peel of just a single fresh orange or two is plenty to flavor a 750 ml bottle.

 How long before it’s done?

 The longer you wait, the more flavor will be extracted–up to a point.
 If you use a lot of fruit, you can get very strong flavor in only a day or so.
 With less fruit, it may take longer.
 Some people place their infusions in a dark corner for months.
 We don’t think that’s always necessary.
 The best way to decide is to taste it!
 Yes, there’s no harm in pouring a little sample for yourself to check the progress.
 Just be sure to agitate the bottle first to even out the infusion.
 Settling fruit will infuse around it, so giving your bottle a good shake each day is a good idea.
 With oranges, we have had good results in just a few days.
 Vanilla beans sliced open can work their magic quickly, and hot peppers—well, you will have to decide how much heat you can tolerate.
 In any case, taste it before you declare that it is done.